villesepp/Libft/README.md

 ✅ Project was passed with 125/100 points (incl. bonuses).

-➕ Functions added later: atoll, isspace, arr_free, is_number.
+➕ Functions added later:
+- atoll (string to long long)
+- isspace (is character a 'whitespace' character)
+- arr_free (free all strings in an array)
+- is_number (is string a number)

 😇 TODO: strjoin should return a string if either of the strings are valid i(strdup(thegoodstring))